 Some people need more in-depth care.
 If this is the case, transportation will be provided to help Oklahomans in need safely arrive at an Urgent Care and Crisis Center.
-In metro areas, transportation will be provided by law enforcement.
-If the closest center is more than 30 miles away, we'll connect you with a private transportation service to get you the help you need.

 CHECK IN AT AN URGENT CARE AND CRISIS CENTER

 For those of us that need higher touch help, an Urgent Care and Crisis Center has your back.
 These centers are staffed 24/7/365 with licensed local medical professionals, nurses, and peers who have been through it themselves.
 Every center accepts both drop-offs from first responders and walk-ins.